Pablo (footballer, born June 1991)

-Pablo Nascimento Castro (born 21 June 1991), simply known as Pablo, is Brazilian professional footballer who plays as a central defender for Flamengo.
+Pablo Nascimento Castro (born 21 June 1991), simply known as Pablo, is Brazilian professional footballer who plays as a central defender for São Bernardo.
 He made two appearances for the Brazil national team in 2018.

 Club career

 Brazil

 Born in São Luís, Maranhão, Pablo graduated from the youth setup of Ceará and made his senior debut in 2010, in Série A. On 7 January 2012, he joined Grêmio for the upcoming season.
 After appearing rarely for the side, he left the club on 13 December.